trevor-atlas/kill-process/README.md

 # kill-process

 **Kill Process** is an alfred workflow and spiritual successor to the tenured [Kill Process](https://www.packal.org/workflow/kill-process) which I've used for many years.
-I created this workflow because the original had a few kinks I disliked and it had a tendancy to be slower than I liked.
+I created this workflow because the original had a few kinks I disliked and it had a tendency to be slower than I liked.

 It was also a great opportunity to learn more Rust 🦀!

 ## Screenshots